vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 }
 ```

-I find it useful to include in the method\'s name whether it is a deep or a shallow copy, so it is immediately obvious from the code and it does not need to be documented separately.
+I find it useful to include in the method's name whether it is a deep or a shallow copy, so it is immediately obvious from the code and it does not need to be documented separately.
 Depending on the needs you can choose whether you need a shallow or a deep copy or provide both.
 Unlike with copy constructors, you can decide whether to return an instance of the same class or rather any subclass.

 ### Serialization/Deserialization